-In this low carb double cheeseburger, smoked cheddar cheese melted between two burger patties makes a rich, satisfying, delicious low-carb meal.
+In this low carb double cheeseburger recipe, smoked cheddar cheese melted between two burger patties makes a rich, satisfying, delicious low-carb meal.

 This low carb double cheeseburger is basically homemade fast food.

 Intrigued by the “Flying Dutchman” meal on the In-n-Out secret menu, but unwilling to actually order fast food, I decided to recreate the dish at home.

 It’s a very simple dish, really: two slices of cheese melted between two burger patties.
 It’s a rich, satisfying, delicious low-carb meal!